 (1) The amounts reflected in the Stock Awards column represent the grant date fair value of the awards made during 2019, as computed in accordance with FASB ASC Topic 718.
 The grant date fair value of the awards reflected in the table above is based on the average of the high and low trading price of the Class A common stock on the date of grant, which would be October 24, 2019 (\$73.66) in the case of the RSUs granted to Ms. Carlton in connection with her appointment to the Board and June 18, 2019 (\$87.26) in the case of the annual RSUs award granted to all other directors.
 For Ms. Carlton, the grant date fair value of the initial RSU awards differs from \$50,000 because the number of RSUs granted to Ms. Carlton was determined based on the average of the high and low average share price during each day of the 10-trading-day period from October 10, 2019 through October 23, 2019 (\$76.58).
-For our other non-management directors, the grant date fair value of the high and low average share price during each day of the 10-trading-day period from October 10, 2019 through October 31, 2019, each of the directors (other than Ms. Carlton, who was appointed to the Board after our 2019 annual meeting) held 1,037 unvested RSUs, which vest on June 18, 2020, Mses.
+For our other non-management directors, the grant date fair value of the annual RSU awards differs from \$50,000 because the number of RSUs granted to directors was determined based on the average of the high and low average share price during each day of the 10-trading-day period from October 10, 2019 through October 23, 2019 (\$76.58).
+For our other non-management directors, the grant date fair value of the annual RSU awards differs from \$50,000 because the number of RSUs granted to directors was determined based on the average of the high and low average share price during each day of the 10-trading-day period from June 4, 2019 through June 17, 2019 (\$86.87).
+As of December 31, 2019, each of the directors (other than Ms. Carlton, who was appointed to the Board after our 2019 annual meeting) held 1,037 unvested RSUs, which vest on June 18, 2020, Mses.
 Futter and Williamson held an additional 528 unvested RSUs which they received upon their initial appointment to the Board and which vest on October 26, 2020.
-As of December 31, 2019, Ms. Carlton held 653 unvested RSUs, which she received upon her initial appointment to the Board and which vest on October 26, 2020.
-As of December 31, 2019, Ms. Carlton held 653 unvested RSUs, which she received upon her initial appointment to the Board and which vest on October 26, 2020.
-As of December 31, 2019.
+As of December 31, 2019, Ms. Carlton held 653 unvested RSUs, which he received upon his initial appointment to the Board